kowainik/summoner/README.md

     * **TUI** – User data specified in the window of `summon-tui`.
     * **CLI** – Interactively inputted answers during execution of the `summon` command (for the options that were not specified on previous steps).

-Cut a long story short, the configuration uses [Partial Options Monoid Pattern](https://medium.com/@jonathangfischoff/the-partial-options-monoid-pattern-31914a71fc67).
+To cut a long story short, the configuration uses [Partial Options Monoid Pattern](https://medium.com/@jonathangfischoff/the-partial-options-monoid-pattern-31914a71fc67).

 ### File configuration [↑](#structure)

-Here is the list of the options that could be configured for your needs.
+Here is the list of the options that can be configured to suit your needs.
 If options are not specified, they are asked interactively (or some sensible defaults are used).

 | Field            | Type    | Description                                                                                                                                                          |
 |------------------|---------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------|